 The number of decimal places for all amounts on this asset.
 Any value from 0 to 18.

-Amounts that exceed the configured scale are rounded to fit.
+Amounts with more decimal places than the configured scale are rounded (half-up) to fit.
 For example, crediting "1.009" on an asset with scale: 2 records "1.01".
 No error is returned.
 Use the round() function in CEL expressions when you need explicit control over precision before the amount reaches the ledger.

-Working in cents: If your processor operates in minor units (e.g., 200 = $2.00), use scale: 0 and treat the asset as cents.
+Working in cents: If your issuer-processor sends amounts in minor units (smallest currency denomination, e.g., 200 = $2.00), use scale: 0 and treat the asset as cents.
 Your application handles the display conversion.
 Alternatively, use scale: 2 and pass dollar amounts directly.

 Examples